IndigoDomotics/indigo-reminders-script/README.md

 ### Usage

-Download the latest release from the releases link above.
+Download the latest release from the **release** tab above.
 Once you've got it downloaded to your Mac, move the `Reminders.scpt` AppleScript file to some safe, permanent location.
 We recommend that you put them here: